 Lansing is the lovely state capital of everyone’s favorite mitten, Michigan.
-It’s a sprawling cultural scene, with plenty to see and do all over town, from museums to hikes to historical landmarks.
+Lansing has a sprawling cultural scene, that has only improved since I grew up here many years ago.
+There is plenty to see and do all over town, from museums to hikes to historical landmarks, and some delicious Lansing restaurants to eat at.

 Best Restaurants in Lansing, Michigan